What is a Car Rear View Camera?

 Insurance Ramifications

-As of yet, insurance companies don’t seem to be on board with offering discounts in premiums for vehicles equipped with a rear view camera over those that are not.
-There is still much work to be done in the realm of testing to see whether or not these cameras actually make the driving safer and prevent accidents that otherwise would have happened.
-Once these results become more commonplace and published, if the cameras prove themselves beneficial, you can expect to find auto insurers offering discounts to those whose vehicles are so-equipped.
+As of yet, insurance companies don't seem to be on board with offering discounts in premiums for vehicles equipped with this technology over those that are not.
+There is still much work to be done in the realm of testing to see whether or not this technology actually make the driving safer and prevent accidents that otherwise would have happened.
+Once these results become more commonplace and published, if the cameras prove themselves beneficial, you can expect to find auto insurers offering discounts to those whose automobiles are so-equipped.